Skip to Main Content

 • Lowers your overall debt: Paying off debt is generally a good idea, as it can free up money for other goals and reduce financial stress.
 It also lowers your debt-to-income ratio (DTI), which can help you qualify for mortgages and other types of loans.

-• Your credit score may drop: Your credit could take a hit after you pay off an installment loan, especially if you don’t have other loans on your report, as it affects your overall credit mix.
+• Can affect credit mix: Paying off an installment loan can change your credit mix, especially if you don’t have other installment loans on your credit report.
 However, the impact on your credit score is usually temporary.

 • Chance of prepayment penalties (rare): Very few lenders charge prepayment fees if you pay off a loan early.
 But it’s still worth reviewing your loan terms to make sure there is no penalty that could cut into any interest savings from paying early.